grzegorzmazur/yacas/docs/book_of_algorithms/integration.rst

 The integration algorithm
 -------------------------

-This section describes the steps taken in doing integration.

 General structure
 ^^^^^^^^^^^^^^^^^

-The integration starts at the function {Integrate}, but the task is delegated to other functions, one after the other.
+The integration starts at the function :func:`Integrate`, but the task is delegated to other functions, one after the other.
 Each function can deem the integral unsolvable, and thus return the integral unevaluated.
 These different functions offer hooks for adding new types of integrals to be handled.

 Expression clean-up
 ^^^^^^^^^^^^^^^^^^^

-Integration starts by first cleaning up the expression, by calling {TrigSimpCombine} to simplify expressions containing multiplications of trigonometric functions into additions of trigonometric functions (for which the integration rules are trivial), and then passing the result to {Simplify}.
+Integration starts by first cleaning up the expression, by calling :func:`TrigSimpCombine` to simplify expressions containing multiplications of trigonometric functions into additions of trigonometric functions (for which the integration rules are trivial), and then passing the result to :func:`Simplify`.

 Generalized integration rules
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^